yannickjemmely/Mida/README.md

 ```console
 git clone https://github.com/Reiryoku-Technologies/Mida-Boilerplate.git
 ```
-The project contains an example of MetaTrader broker login and Bitcoin price/ticks listener.
+The project contains an example of broker login and Bitcoin price/ticks listener.

 ## Usage

 ### Broker account login
-How to login into a MetaTrader 5 broker account.
+How to login into a MT5 broker account.
 ```javascript
 const { MidaBroker } = require("@reiryoku/mida");